The pub tool has commands for managing packages and for deploying packages and command-line apps.

 to make sure the dependencies are up to date.
 Some IDEs

-perform this step automatically on the creation of a package,
+perform this step automatically on the creation of a project,

 or any modification of the pubspec.